 Section 11.12.2.1 In the R80, R40, and C2 zones, each individual lot shall contain not less than 7500 square feet for the first dwelling unit and 1500 square feet for each additional unit.
-In the R10 and PD zones, each individual lot shall contain not less than 3750 square feet for the first dwelling unit and 1500 square feet for the first dwelling unit and 1500 square feet for each additional unit.
+In the R10 and PD zones, each individual lot shall contain not less than 3750 square feet for the first dwelling unit and 1500 square feet for each additional unit.
 If a lot lies in more than one zoning district, the minimum for the more restricted zone shall apply.